 The Breast Imaging Reporting and Database Systems (BI-RADS), which reports mammogram findings, classifies breasts into four groups:

-- Extremely dense: The breasts have a lot of fibrous and glandular tissue, which may make it hard to see a tumor on a mammogram since breast cancer can blend in with the normal tissue.
+Extremely dense: The breasts have a lot of fibrous and glandular tissue, which may make it hard to see a tumor on a mammogram since the cancer can blend in with the normal tissue.

 The Connection Between Breast Density and Cancer